camunda/camunda-docs-manual/site/src/documents/api-references/rest/filter/08-post-execute-single-result.html.md

 A JSON object corresponding to the corresponding entity interface in the engine.
 This depends on the saved query in the filter.
-Therefore it is not possible specify a generic result format, i.e. if the resource type of the filter is `Task` the result will correspond with the Task interface in the engine.
+Therefore it is not possible specify a generic result format, i.e., if the resource type of the filter is `Task` the result will correspond with the Task interface in the engine.